Level/abstract-leveldown/README.md

 suite(testCommon)
 ```

-The `testCommon` object will have all the properties describe above: `test`, `factory` and the skip options.
+The `testCommon` object will have the `test` and `factory` properties described above, as well as a convenience `supports` property that is lazily copied from a `factory().supports`.
 You might use it like so:

 ```js
 test('custom test', function (t) {